By Amy Sheridan, Seasons Program Director

 - Are they visibly distressed?
 Pushing liquids on someone when they are otherwise upset may make them feel overwhelmed.
 Getting them to a state of calm, then offering liquids is ideal.

-- Does the person often choke on liquids and therefore is hesitant to drink?
+- Does the person often choke on liquids and therefore, is hesitant to drink?
 Talking to their doctor about swallowing concerns is important, and thickened liquids may be prescribed.

 - Do they not seem to enjoy the taste of plain water?
 Flavoring with lemon or other fresh fruit may spark their interest.
 It is important to try to avoid artificial flavorings as these have been proven to be unhelpful in the brain health of persons living with cognitive changes or dementia.